 Anser anser

 This Graylag Goose was photographed flying past a research vessel on December 3, 2010 – approximately 180 nmi east of Cape Bonavista (near position N 50, W 49d 10′).
-It is the second record for Newfoundland, and only the second unquestionable record for North America (since that time, one or two seemingly wild birds have been seen).
+It is the second record for Newfoundland, and only the second unquestionable record for North America (since that time, several seemingly wild birds have been seen).

 – Photo: Pierre Ryan (December 3, 2010)